-Carolina Cups will only distribute funds to US-registered breast cancer nonprofits in good standing.
+Pledge the Pink Foundation will only distribute funds to US-registered breast cancer nonprofits in good standing.
 The charity can be located outside of the US, as long as it is registered with the IRS.
 Good standing is defined as having a Charity Navigator rating of at least 50% and it must be up to date with all its charitable filings.

 It can be either.
 But the individual supersedes the team.
 Here are three scenarios:

 - If an individual raises 5k on their own but happens to be part of a team, the individual will determine where his/her 5k gets distributed.
 The team captain will determine where the rest of the team’s money goes.
 For example, Mary is part of Team Yay.
 The team raises 7k, but Mary raised 5k of that.
-Mary dictates where her 5k goes (minus the 25% that stays with Carolina Cups), and then the team captain determines where the 75% of rest of the 2k goes.
+Mary dictates where her 5k goes (minus the 25% that stays with Pledge the Pink Foundation), and then the team captain determines where the 75% of rest of the 2k goes.
 If Mary happens to be the captain, she still has to listen to the wishes of her team in determining where the 2k gets distributed, but as team captain, we listen to her.

 Up to two

 Yes, the board of the Pledge the Pink Foundation is legally required to donate its funds only to breast cancer nonprofits.
 They will do their own due diligence to ensure that your charity is in good standing and meets their criteria.
 When you tell us what charities you want your fundraising to go to, Pledge the Pink Foundation will review your designations and let you know as soon as possible if there are any concerns.

 The nonprofits must provide breast care/research, they must be in good standing with the IRS and their state, and they must have a Guidestar rating of at least 50%.
 Any entity that does not meet these minimum standards will be reviewed on individual merit and the Pledge the Pink Foundation board will make final decision.